apache/spark/docs/sql-ref-syntax-qry-select-hints.md

 Partitioning hints allow users to suggest a partitioning strategy that Spark should follow. `COALESCE`, `REPARTITION`, and `REPARTITION_BY_RANGE` hints are supported and are equivalent to `coalesce`, `repartition`, and `repartitionByRange` [Dataset APIs](api/scala/org/apache/spark/sql/Dataset.html), respectively.
-These hints give users a way to tune performance and control the number of output files in Spark SQL.
+The `REBALANCE` can only be used as a hint .These hints give users a way to tune performance and control the number of output files in Spark SQL.
 When multiple partitioning hints are specified, multiple nodes are inserted into the logical plan, but the leftmost hint is picked by the optimizer.

 #### Partitioning Hints Types